Reader C. contributed this sign, found in the modern art museum in Stockholm:

 The photo was taken next to a Dutch train station and points the way to the buses, trains and city centre.
 But who represents the city centre?
 The woman who had to go to the loo!
 (Is that her powder bag she is holding?)

 So according to the complicated logic we had just taken great pains to learn, the city centre is a non-neutral place where only women are welcome.
-Men will be shooed from this intimate place.
-Maybe hit with make-up bags.
+Men will be shooed away from this intimate location.
+Maybe even hit with make-up bags.

 Of course the implicit message is that if you recognize yourself in the specifically female figure, you must be happy to be directed towards you favourite pastime, which is shopping.
 And if you consider yourself a man and still venture to the place with the powder bags, your self-respect will suffer.
 On the other hand, to make a journey by bus or train would be a transgressive activity for a woman to engage in.
 (Or perhaps the advice is for both train spotters and lovers of women to turn right, and bring their binoculars with them?)